KalebSK/AboutMe/README.md

  - **Michigan State University**
 	 - *Bachelor of Science in Computer Science; Major GPA: 3.88, **Overall GPA**: 3.82*
-	 - Relevant Coursework:
-		 - **CSE 331 (Algorithms and Data Structures):** Designed, analyzed, and applied algorithms and data structures to various problems in Computer Science.
-		 - **CSE 335 (Object-Oriented Software Design):** Developed large team-based software projects using Scrum  technique.
-Focused on common software design methods, the use of inheritance and polymorphism, and an  emphasis on Test-Driven Development.
-		 - **CSE 476 (Mobile Application Development):** Developed applications using Java and Android Studio for  mobile devices.
-		 - **CSE 477 (Web Application Architecture and Development):** Developed web applications in a Full Stack  environment using HTML, CSS, PHP, SQL, JavaScript, and Ajax.
-Build an understanding of scaling, throughput,  and latency with regards to widely-distributed systems.
-		 - **CSE 480 (Database Systems):** Managed relational SQLite database systems and implemented algorithms in  Python associated with database management.
+	 - Earned a Bachelor of Science in Computer Science, specializing in a comprehensive curriculum that encompassed key areas such as Algorithms and Data Structures, Object-Oriented Software Design, Mobile Application Development, Web Application Architecture and Development, Database Systems, Computer Systems, Operating Systems, and Computer Networks.
+Developed proficiency in a wide range of programming languages and tools, including HTML, CSS, PHP, SQL, JavaScript, C++, C, Python, Java, Android Studio, Visual Studio, PHP Storm, and SQLite, through comprehensive coursework.

 ## Experience

  - **Lockheed Martin Space & Michigan State University** (Jan 2022 - May 2022)
 	 - [Python, Flask, Jenkins, Postgres, Docker]
-	 - **Back-End Developer:** Designed and implemented back-end code for gathering performance metrics for new  applications uploaded to the App-Store.
-Used a Jenkins Continuous-Integration pipeline to automatically test  applications against different hardware boards with many SDKs.
-Processed performance metrics into JSON and  used a PostgreSQL database to store the results.
+	 - Developed and implemented efficient back-end code for gathering performance metrics for Lockheed Martin’s SmartSAT Satellite system applications, utilizing a Jenkins Continuous-Integration pipeline for automated testing on dedicated hardware.
+Automating this process cut 30 to 60 mins of manual labor for users looking to track application performance.
-	 - **Lead Debugger:** Debugged problematic Python Flask back-end code base for the Satellite App-Store.
-Took  non-working back-end and made it completely functional.
+	 - Utilized Python to parse application performance data into JSON format and wrote SQL queries to seamlessly integrate the data into the PostgreSQL database, ensuring accurate and accessible performance tracking
+	 - Successfully debugged a problematic Python Flask back-end by identifying and resolving issues, while also refactoring the code for improved functionality.
+Documented the debugging process to assist future engineers working on the code base.
-	 - **Sysadmin:** Managed the Linux based production server for team development.
-Made sure each of the Docker containers for the individual components of the server were adequately configured.
-Verified each member of the team had access to the production server on personal development machines.
+	 - Managed the Linux-based production server for team deployment, ensuring proper configuration of Docker containers for system components and readiness for future updates and modifications.
-	 - **For more information check out the project video:** [SmartSat Appstore Project Video](http://www.capstone.cse.msu.edu/2022-01/projects/lockheed-martin-space/project-video.mp4)
+	 - **For more information check out the system overview video:** [SmartSat Appstore Project Video](http://www.capstone.cse.msu.edu/2022-01/projects/lockheed-martin-space/project-video.mp4)

  - **Ford Motor Company & Michigan State University** (Sep 2021 - Dec 2021)
 	 - [UML, HTML, CSS, JavaScript, GSAP]
-	 - **Software Requirements Specification:** Gathered requirements and designed a software system for
-automatically parking Ford Motor Vehicles called Active Park Assist.
-Used gathered requirements to create a 67  page document with complete UML diagrams for the system components.
+	 - Conducted thorough requirement gathering sessions with a team to elicit and document detailed specifications for the development of Active Park Assist, a software system for automated parking of motor vehicles.
+Utilized the gathered requirements to create a comprehensive 67-page Software Requirements Specification (SRS) document, encompassing system requirements, potential components, and their integrations through UML and user diagrams.
-     - **System Prototype:** Designed and developed a web-based prototype of the Active Park Assist system.
-Used  HTML, CSS, and JavaScript to control the different components of the prototype.
-Animated prototype using  JavaScript library GSAP.
+     - Developed an interactive web-based prototype of the Active Park Assist system using HTML, CSS, and JavaScript, ensuring widespread accessibility through modern browsers.
+Implemented animations using GSAP, a JavaScript animation library, to enhance the prototype’s visual representation and user experience.
      - **to read more about the project and view the prototype check out:**  [APA3](https://cse.msu.edu/~koebelk1/index.html)

 ## Projects

  - **Sorry!
 Multiplayer game:** Designed and developed a web-based version of the classic board game Sorry! with multiplayer functionality.
 [PHP, JavaScript, CSS , HTML, TCP]
  - **check it out here:** [Sorry! game](https://webdev.cse.msu.edu/~koebelk1/project2/)
+- **SimpleFit Fitness Application W.I.P:** Developed SimpleFit, a progressive web application utilizing SolidJS, TypeScript, Deno, and PostgreSQL to empower users to track and analyze their fitness progress.
+Implemented a custom user authentication system, enabling users to securely sign up, save, track, and share their exercise and workout plans.
+Achieved fast and efficient reactivity in the front-end through SolidJS and TypeScript, while leveraging Deno’s runtime to create a robust and scalable RESTful API that seamlessly connects the front-end with the PostgreSQL database.
 ## Programming Skills

  - **Languages:** Python, JavaScript, C++, SQL, Java, PHP, HTML, CSS